-In Idaho, LLCs need to file an annual report, also known as a statement of information, to remain in good standing.
+In Idaho, LLCs need to file an Idaho annual report to remain in good standing.
 The report is due by the last day of the anniversary of your LLC formation, and there is no fee.

-Starting an LLC in Idaho is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in Idaho is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in Idaho.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 Idaho LLC FAQs

 How much does it cost to start an LLC in Idaho?